 The use of container here refers more to the consistent, standard packaging of applications rather than referring to any underlying technology (a distinction that will be important in a moment)

-Docker, represented by a logo with a friendly looking whale, is an open source project that facilitates deployment of applications inside of software containers.
+Docker, represented by a logo with a friendly-looking whale, is an open-source project that facilitates the deployment of applications inside of software containers.
 Its basic functionality is enabled by resource isolation features of the Linux kernel, but it provides a user-friendly API on top of it.